GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 -   The method used here to save raw data as a file works for any protocol/data as long as you know how to find the specific data you want to extract, and what file type it should be saved as.
-This means that even malware/viruses can be extracted from a PCAP.
+This means that even malware/viruses can be extracted from a pcap.
 Although traffic containing malware rendered in Wireshark is safe since it is a graphical depiction of the bits and not an executable program, remember that the malware can be extracted from a pcap and would be live and dangerous at that point.